-(a) On the basis of the reduction of the subject content, the learning aims already are formulated.

-(b) Now decide what learning activities the pupils have to carry out to achieve these aims.
-Select learning aids that will support these learning activities.

-(c) Then, decide which instructional activities the teacher can use that will best actualize these learning activities.
+- (a) Based on the reduction of the subject content, the learning aims already are formulated. - (b) Now decide what learning activities the pupils must carry out to achieve these aims.
+Select learning aids which will support these learning activities. - (c) Then, decide which instructional activities the teacher can use that will best actualize these learning activities.
 Choose a teaching aid(s) that will best support these activities.
-[Remember that an instructional and a learning aid can be the same aid, e.g., a chalkboard, depending on whether it supports the pupils' or the teacher's activities].

-(d) Now decide how these instructional and learning activities need to be actualized to achieve the specific learning aim:
+[Remember that an instructional and a learning aid can be the same aid, e.g., a chalkboard, depending on whether it supports the pupils' or the teacher's activities]. - (d) Now decide how these instructional and learning activities must be actualized to achieve the specific learning aim:

+^{}with guided-actualization;

-by guided-actualization; by joint-actualization; or by self-actualization.
+^{}with joint-actualization; or

+^{}with self-actualization.

-Along with all of this, it has to be decided if work will be done individually, in groups, or as a whole class.
+Along with all of this, it must be decided if work will be done individually, in groups, or as a whole class.

-(e) While carrying out instructional activities, the teacher always needs to take into account and apply the following didactic principles:
+- (e) While carrying out instructional activities, the teacher always must take into account and apply the following didactic principles:

-sympathy; clarity; tempo; dynamic; balance.
+- sympathy;

+- clarity;

+- tempo;

+- dynamic;

+- balance.